craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 As we explore the house, we find a letter in a hidden room addressed to the house, from Count Straud.
 In addition, we find the deed to this house, a deed to a windmill, and the will of Gustav & Elisabeth Durst.

 Heading up to the Top floor, we encounter an apparition of a woman humming a lullaby that turns to attack us.
-I turned once.
+I turned immediately as we got spooked by her.